 Down below, projecting from one of the artificial beaches, we saw a colonial style development, which were discovered was the Marizon.
 The Marizon has several seafood restaurants, is also home to the high-speed ferry dock that serves the islands in the bay, and has – obviously – a wedding chapel.

-At one point, as we stood chatting and looking at the view, something black hurtled downwards pass the window.
+At one point, as we stood chatting and looking at the view, something black hurtled downwards past the window.
 As we leaned forwards to look down another black blur went by.
-We saw they were crows, literally in free-fall with their wings backs, before opening them out to glide and then land on a nearby building.
-We’re not sure quite what they were up to; probably just having a good time indulging in some crow extreme sports.
+We saw they were crows, literally in free-fall with their wings back, before opening them out to glide and then land on a nearby building.
+We’re not sure quite what they were up to so probably just having a good time indulging in some crow extreme sports!

 Yes Michael, but not until the 15th July, hang on a bit.
 The Hakata Gion Yamakasa (博多祇園山笠) festival is unique in Japan, lasting over two weeks and culminating in the Oiyama, which is a race over a 4km course where teams each carry a one tonne float.